Turkish language: Vowel harmony

 Practically, the twofold pattern (also referred to as the e-type vowel harmony) means that in the environment where the vowel in the word stem is formed in the front of the mouth, the suffix will take the e-form, while if it is formed in the back it will take the a-form.
 The fourfold pattern (also called the i-type) accounts for rounding as well as for front/back.
-The following examples, based on the copula -dir^{4} ("[it] is"), illustrate the principles of i-type vowel harmony in practice: Türkiye'dir ("it is Turkey"), (Note: In modern Turkish orthography, an apostrophe is used to separate proper names from any suffixes.) kapıdır ("it is the door"), but gündür ("it is the day"), paltodur ("it is the coat").
+The following examples, based on the copula -dir^{4} ("[it] is"), illustrate the principles of i-type vowel harmony in practice: Türkiye'dir ("it is Turkey"), (Note: In modern Turkish orthography, an apostrophe is used to separate proper names from any suffixes.) kapıdır ("it is a door"), but gündür ("it is day"), paltodur ("it is a coat").

 Exceptions to vowel harmony

 These are four word-classes that are exceptions to the rules of vowel harmony: